XYZ321COD/PianoMidiGen/README.md

 It's consist of few modules.

 - model.py - defines architectures of models - you can add your architecture and train it.
+- download.py - download MEASTRO dataset, call it before it
 - trainer.py - defines process of training.
 - train.py - runs process of training, reads hyperparameters from config files.
 - finetune.py - runs finetunning of already existing model.h, reads hyperparameters from config files.